Hyloxalus cevallosi

 Hyloxalus cevallosi, also known as Palanda rocket frog, is a species of poison dart frogs in the family Dendrobatidae.
 It is named after Gabriel Cevallos García, a famous Ecuadorean writer.
-This species of frog exists on the east side of the Andes in Ecuador near the Pastaza Province as well as the Zamora-Chinchipe Province.
-Though it has been recorded in Peru, the records have yet to be confirmed.
+This species of frog occurs on the east side of the Andes in Ecuador in the Pastaza Province.
 Its natural habitats are very humid premontane and pluvial premontane forests.

 Description

 Hyloxalus cevallosi is a small ground-dwelling species of frog that is easily overlooked.
 It is characterized by slanting lateral, ventrolateral, and relatively incomplete dorsolateral stripes, a large tympanum, almost non-fringed toes with no webbing, and a broad abdomen.
 One male measured 18 mm and two females 21 mm in snout–vent length.